zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 Provide your service configuration in the `service-configuration.yml` file located in your resources directory.

-The following code snippet shows `service-configuration.yml` content as an example configuration of a service with the serviceId "hellowspring":
+The following code snippet shows `service-configuration.yml` content as an example of a service configuration with the serviceId "hellowspring".

 **Example:**